 Home Education in Santa Rosa County requires the same proof of residency as traditional schools in the district.
-Proof of Residency is only required when the home education student utilizes a district service such as Dual Enrollment, FLVS Flex or extracurriculars at the zoned public school.
 This would be a document or photo copy showing your name and your home address in Santa Rosa County.
 Examples include utility bills, bank statements, insurance policies, pay stubs, or government documents.
 (Post office boxes are not sufficient) A driver's license is NOT acceptable.